Leosce/Leosce/README.md

 # 💫 About Me:
-👩 I'm Marceleno Ayman 🤝 I like contributing to open source and sharing what I learn.<br> 🌱 I’m currently learning Machine Learning<br>
+👩 I'm Marceleno Ayman an AI/ML Engineer passionate about building intelligent systems that solve real problems while keeping humans at the center of technology.

+I enjoy working at the intersection of machine learning, deep learning, LLMs, optimization algorithms, and intelligent applications.
+My interests also blend problem-solving, mathematics, biology, and continuous learning.

 ## 🌐 Socials: